REFLECTIONS IN PETERBOROUGHPeterborough, Ontario

-Over the years the owners of this bungalow in Peterborough had added two wings and a landscaped pond in the back garden accessed by a generous deck.
-Yet the 2,500-square-foot home was mostly closed off to this impressive little ecosystem populated by frogs and butterflies, and the additions had created a labyrinth of disjointed spaces.
-AGATHOM was asked to renovate and reorganize the interiors, and to create a connection to the outdoors, while also maintaining the home's modest street-side appearance.
+Over the years the owners of this bungalow in Peterborough had added two wings and created a landscaped pond in the back garden accessed by a generous deck.
+Yet the 2,500-square-foot home was mostly closed off to these impressive wetlands populated by frogs and butterflies, and the additions had created a labyrinth of disjointed spaces.
+AGATHOM was asked to renovate and reorganize the interiors, and to create a thoughtful connection to the outdoors, while also maintaining the home’s modest street-side appearance.

 Photos: Steven Evans